 - It's always helpful to refer to a specific aesthetic, as opposed to throwing pieces together haphazardly.
 Classic ivy might involve canvas sneakers.
 Neo-ivy, pioneered by Aimé Leon Dore, is largely built around New Balances.
 Are you going for a grandpa vibe?
 A dadcore vibe?
 A Japanese Streetwear vibe?
 Some of these outfits use sneakers as sportswear, some as streetwear, some to give nautical or classic casual or lazy or nonchalant vibes.
 Sometimes, the sneaker you originally think looks ugly on its own feeds into a greater aesthetic to better complete an outfit.
 Chunkiness and other features are casual, but they're sneakers, they're all casual.
 Lean into it.

 - Nothing that is a sneaker can ever be dressy.
 There is no such thing as a dress sneaker.
 A minimal leather sneaker is not a dress sneaker, it's just bland.
-It feels like you're trying to wear the dressiest sneaker you can find.
-They're not more comfortable than dress shoes, they don't look like dress shoes, they don't look good.
+It lacks vision; it feels like you decided you needed to wear sneakers because you're afraid of dress shoes, not like you actually had an aesthetic in mind.
+Minimal sneakers fail on every front: they're not more comfortable than dress shoes, they don't look like dress shoes, and they don't look good.

 - If you wear all-black sneakers hoping to pretend that they are black dress shoes, you might as well wear a tuxedo tee-shirt and a combover.
 It's not tricky, it's obvious and it's sad.